 - Sepsis and other illnesses in which bacteria enters the bloodstream

-- Lack of oxygen to the periventricular area of the infant’s brain
+- Oxygen deprivation to the periventricular area of the infant’s brain

 - Difficulties with coordination